windonis/Cipher/README.md

 # Basic-Cipher

 ### Basic String Cipher
 #### This is a simple encoder.
 Like Caesar Cipher.
 I plan to improve by adding the level scheme.
-Currently no return option :)
+Currently has return option :)

 ```powershell
 D:\Cipher> Import-Module .\Cipher.psm1